kazurayam/CompositeExecutionProfileInKatalonStudio/docs/index.md

     2022-05-08 22:04:36.958 INFO  c.k.katalon.core.main.TestCaseExecutor   - END Test Cases/docs/2_loading_Profiles/1_loading_a_Profile_programaticaly

 Please find that the `GlobalVariable.URL1` was null before the Profile `demoProductionEnvironment` was loaded.
-Then the value changed after the Profile was loaded by calling `ExecutionProfileLoader.loadProfile(String)`.
-Of course the new value was loaded from the Profile specified.
+After the Profile was loaded by calling `ExecutionProfileLoader.loadProfile(String)`, the value changed.
+Of course, the new value was loaded out of the Profile specified.

 ### 2.2 Loading Profiles multiple times

-The following sample code shows that your test script can repeat loading Profiles multiple times and update a single GlobalVariable to have 2 or more values during a test run.
+The following sample code shows that your test script can repeat loading Profile(s) multiple times and update a single GlobalVariable to have 2 or more values during a test run.

 Sample code: